 TakePart Festival 2017- launch event

 - Saturday 17 June 2017

-- More details - and to find out how to book a space for your sports club or group at the event - from the Takepart webpage
+- Find out how to book a space for your sports club or group at the event at the Takepart webpage

 Brighton Youth Arts Festival at The Level